IT Support Automation Examples: 20 Ranked by Operational Impact

 13. Self-Service Status Update Notifications

-What it does: Sends automated status update notifications to requesters when ticket status changes, with plain-language explanations of what each status means and what happens next.
+What it does: Sends automated status update notifications to requesters when ticket status changes.
+Includes plain-language explanations of what each status means and what happens next.

 Precondition: Notification templates must be written in plain language from the user’s perspective.
-Automated status notifications that use internal IT jargon produce more confusion contacts than they prevent.
+Automated status notifications using internal IT jargon produce more confusion contacts than they prevent.

 14. Recurring Task Scheduling

-What it does: Automatically creates scheduled maintenance and review tasks on defined cycles without requiring manual task creation by agents or team leads.
+What it does: Automatically creates scheduled maintenance and review tasks on defined cycles.
+No manual task creation required by agents or team leads.

 Why it matters: Recurring tasks that are manually created are frequently forgotten during busy periods.
 Automated scheduling ensures compliance and audit requirements are met without consuming agent attention.